How to Conduct Fire Safety Training for Employees: 5 Steps

 What Are the Five Key Steps to Workplace Fire Safety Training?

-Workplace fires can stem from a variety of sources, spread quickly, and if not dealt with properly, may lead to massive damage including injuries or loss of life.
-While any company hopes that fire prevention measures will keep disasters at bay, you need to prepare for the worst.
+Workplace fires can stem from various sources, spread quickly, and, if not dealt with properly, may lead to massive damage, including injuries or loss of life.
+While any company hopes fire prevention measures will keep disasters at bay, you must prepare for the worst.

 Ensure your team’s safety by providing regular and thorough training in a fire prevention plan, evacuation routes, and equipment handling.
-Seconds matter when dealing with a fire, and chaos or confusion will only increase the danger.
+Seconds matter when dealing with a fire; chaos or confusion will only increase the danger.
 Ideally, responsibilities and reactions will become instinctual through repeated practice.

 1. Teach prevention by recognizing fire hazards

 Prevention is the first step in fire safety.
-Train employees how to not only identify fire risks in the workplace but also respond to them.
+Train employees to identify and respond to fire risks in the workplace.

 Some hazards are inherent to the line of work—especially with more dangerous jobs—such as sparks produced by welding rigs.
 Other risks are entirely avoidable, like frayed power cables.
 You can and should fix these problems immediately.
 Either way, threat and risk assessment is key to preventing the unthinkable.